Travel & Living in Hanoi, Vietnam

 Back on our home planet, and possibly a more pressing issue, is why is Vietnamese for lighthouse hải đăng?
 Why not nhà đèn?
 I would have put money on it being the latter.

 Another question requiring a satisfactory answer was “Which band took to the Thames on a boat first, the Sex Pistols or The Clash?”

 Had to Google this in the end.
 It was the Sex Pistols in June 1977 to promote ‘God save the Queen’.
 The Clash followed in their wake some two years later.

 Meanwhile, I also discovered three Irish friends – well, two actually.
 Nick O’Teen, never had the pleasure, always thought he was an unhealthy influence.

 Rick O’Shea, noisy and unpredictable, and his belligerent pendulum-like brother with a dodgy French accent, Treb O’Shea.

-There are no plurals in Vietnamese and sometimes in English it’s not simply a case of sticking on a ‘s’ at the end e.g. sheep and geese.
+There are no plurals in Vietnamese and sometimes in English, it’s not simply a case of sticking on an ‘s’ at the end e.g. sheep and geese.
 But why do we say congratulations?
 Or regards?
 The action is only happening once.